AidanAllchin/ventriloquist/README.md

 # Ventriloquist

 Personality modeling via iMessage fine-tuning.
-Train a completion model that predicts what specific people would say, capturing their tone, humor, and conversational patterns.
+Trains a completion model that predicts what specific people would say, capturing their tone, humor, and conversational patterns.

 ## Overview

-Ventriloquist fine-tunes Qwen3-8B-Base on your iMessage history using LoRA.
-The model learns to generate messages as any contact in your chat history, conditioned on conversational context.
+Ventriloquist fine-tunes Qwen3-8B-Base on iMessage texting history using LoRA.
+The model learns to generate messages as any contact in the chat history, conditioned on conversational context.

 **Key insight**: This is a completion model (not instruction-tuned).
-Identity is encoded via JSON structure—the `"name"` field determines who speaks next.
+Identity is encoded via JSON pseudo-special-tokens – the `"name"` field determines who speaks next.

 ## Quick Start